Elektor Lab Talk #45: Audio Measurements and Lab Updates with Alfred Rosenkränzer

 on

-Audio measurements are the focus of Elektor Lab Talk #45, scheduled for Thursday, April 23, 2026, at 16:00 CEST, with Brian Tristam Williams and Jens Nickel joined by Alfred Rosenkränzer for a practical session on distortion measurement, QuantAsylum QA403-based work, USB sound interfaces, and current Elektor Labs projects.
+Audio measurements are the focus of Elektor Lab Talk #45, with Brian Tristam Williams and Jens Nickel joined by Alfred Rosenkränzer for a practical session on distortion measurement, QuantAsylum QA403-based work, USB sound interfaces, and current Elektor Labs projects.

-This will be a bench-level discussion and viewers can expect live demonstrations, shared analyzer software screens, and the sort of practical detail that matters once the probes are actually on the circuit.
+This was be a bench-level discussion and viewers got live demonstrations, shared analyzer software screens, and the sort of practical detail that matters once the probes are actually on the circuit.

 A €25 show, brought to you free thanks to eeNews Europe.